Chewieez/bangazon/README.md

 provide a DepartmentId at the end of the url and send a full PaymentType object to complete the update.

 If successful, the return value will match the body of your PUT request.
+Requires that the DepartmentId of the record to be erased be placed at the end of the URL.
 - Example URL:
 http://localhost:5000/api/Department/1
 - Example PUT Request: